abumukhlis/abumukhlis/README.md

 - 👋 Hi, I’m @abumukhlis
 - 👀 I’m a Software Developer and also a DevOps Engineer; passionate about programming.
-- 🌱 I’m currently learning CyberSecurity
+- 🌱 I’m an avid learner of CyberSecurity.
 - 💞️ I’m looking to collaborate on projects; open to freelancing and working remotely.
 - 📫 You can email me - codewithazeez@gmail.com